nsardo/random-password/README.md

             Return special characters, roughly 20% chance for each letter

             generateRandomPassword( length [,special_chars_percent_chance] )
-            where length is the number of characters desired in the password special_chars_percent_chance is OPTIONAL, and if not included, defaults to 20 (for 20% chance) NOTE for **special_chars_percent_chance**, desired percentage chance should be a WHOLE NUMBER, i.e. 25 for 25%
+            where LENGTH: is required, and the number of characters desired in the password
+                  SPECIAL_CHARS_PERCENT_CHANCE: is optional, and if not included, defaults to 20 (for 20% chance) NOTE for special_chars_percent_chance, desired percentage chance should be a WHOLE NUMBER, i.e. 25 for 25%

 ## usage: